std66/TomiSoft-WebServer/README.md

   public void Index(Dictionary<string, string> Parameters) {
     //Tip: GET parameters are stored in Parameters.
 If there are no GET parameters,
     //this Dictionary will be empty, but it won't be null.

+    //A simple way to communicate with your application is to use the static
+    //WebServer.Parameters[]
+    //BE CAREFUL!
+It uses the dynamic type.

     //You need to create the response header HttpHeader h = new HttpHeader(HttpStatus.Ok, ProtocolVersion.Http1_1);